 Toledo Construction Fall Accidents

-Fall hazards can be found on every construction site and many times, multiple factors/hazards may contribute to a fall.
+Fall hazards can be found on every construction site.
+Many times, multiple factors/hazards may contribute to a fall.
 A fall can be caused by something as seemingly insignificant as an extension cord or to something as obvious as Workers out on a narrow beam hundreds of feet above the ground with no protection.
-The most common sources of fall injuries are:
+The most common sources of Toledo construction fall accidents and injuries are:

-If you are seeking more information on how to handle an injury claim after falling from heights, contact the Toledo construction accident lawyers in our office immediately by calling, or by chatting live on our website.
+If you are seeking more information on how to handle an injury claim after falling from heights, contact the skilled construction accident attorneys from our office immediately by calling, or by chatting live on our website.

 Fall Hazards on Construction Sites